Anna Jean Ayres: Awards and recognition

-She was dedicated to the promotion of science-driven intervention strategies leading a better quality of life for people with disabilities and their families.
+Ayres was dedicated to the promotion of science-driven intervention strategies leading a better quality of life for people with disabilities and their families.
 "Her work made major inroads into the understanding of clinical neuroscience, the importance of experience in brain development, the role of tactile defensiveness and sensory modulation disorders as contributors to behavioral disorders, and the impact of sensory registration in autism, among others."

 If I have been productive, it is partly because I have had the advantage of contact with those with the courage as well as the ability to think independently and along unorthodox lines.
 It has not been easy for the helping professions to conceive of human behavior as an express of the brain, and they are still struggling to do so...
 The employing of neural mechanisms to enhance motor development is now well established; the current area of major growth and controversy lies in the use of neurological constructs to aid in understanding and ameliorating cognitive functions such as learning disabilities; the next step may well be a more fruitful attack on emotional and behavior disorders.